-Why Do You Need an Attorney in Sexual Abuse Cases?
+Why Do You Need an Attorney in Sexual Abuse or Sexual Assault Cases?

 When you are accusing someone else of sexual abuse, you may think the accused is the one who truly needs legal representation.
 While that is undoubtedly true, you need to have your own representation as well.
 Throughout the court proceedings, the defendant’s legal team will attempt to discredit you in any way possible.
 This can be incredibly challenging and emotional.
 Working with a lawyer can help you prepare for the rigors of cross-examination during the trial so you can handle yourself with grace under pressure.
 The more prepared you are, the better you will be able to present your case in a coherent manner.
 Thus, being able to communicate clearly and effectively to the judge and jury is incredibly important.